 The Psychology department seeks to create an equitable and inclusive environment that encourages scholastic and personal growth among faculty and students.
 Specifically, in support of the University's core values of Access, Diversity, and Engagement, the Department views inclusion as central to its mission of being a top research and teaching university.
 Additionally, the Department values the unique insights, suggestions, and critiques to further guide our focus on ensuring that Psychology remains an open and welcoming discipline to all since it is this very diversity that makes the field so central in its understanding of human experiences.
-The Department understands that there is diversity in experiences, approaches, and understandings within Psychology and as such are necessary to the overall success of inclusive and equitable initiatives within the department will always seek to provide opportunities for students to address concerns while working with both faculty and students to provide practical solutions.
+The Department understands that there is diversity in experiences, approaches, and understandings within Psychology and as such are necessary to the overall success of inclusive and equitable initiatives within the department and the campus at large.
+Student voices are absolutely necessary for this process and the Department will always seek to provide opportunities for students to address concerns while working with both faculty and students to provide practical solutions.
 We will seek to maintain a departmental climate that will allow for and promote diversity through research and fellowship opportunities.